Techtonica/techtonica.org/README.md

 #### First Time Using Docker?

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop)
-2. `cd` into the folder that holds your techtonica.org repo
+1. `cd` into the folder that holds your techtonica.org repo
-3. Build your app: `docker-compose build --pull`
-4. Run your app: `docker-compose up`
+1. Run your app: `docker-compose up`

-_When there are updates to the Dockerfile, you will have to rebuild your app in order for those changes to take effect._
+⚠️ _When there are updates to `requirements.txt` or `Dockerfile`, you will have to rebuild the Docker image in order for those changes to take effect._

 #### For Docker Pros

-To run app: `docker-compose up`
+- To run app: `docker-compose up`

-To rebuild app: `docker-compose build --pull`
+- To rebuild Docker image: `docker build . -t techtonica/website --pull`
+- To push latest image to Docker Hub: `docker push techtonica/website`

 ### CSS / SCSS